The National Socialists tried to subvert German Theosophists to support the Reich.

 However, Joseph Goebbels spoke against being labeled “pagan” —

 When the Germanic peoples adopted Christianity, it still retained the impression from their folk tradition and lore.
-This is why Joseph Goebbels states, that they are lucky for a Christianity that was not in opposition to it (see the nature religion of Germany and the origin of the Black Sun mythology).
+This is why Joseph Goebbels states, that they are lucky for a Christianity that was not in opposition to it.

 Take a look at literature like this from New Right Greg Johnson concerning the recurrence of such ideas, as Aryanism and Nordicism in Who Are We: Nordics, Aryans, & Whites: